U210709718/Internship_Summer_2024/README.md

 # Internship_Summer_2024

 This repository contains the projects and tools I developed during my **Summer 2024 Internship**.
-The projects primarily focus on **networking**, including tools for working with **TCP, UDP, IP addressing, subnet masking, and network scanning**.
+During my summer 2024 internship I learned the basics of networking and developed projects and tools primarily focus on **networking**, including tools for working with **TCP, UDP, IP addressing, subnet masking, and network scanning**.

 ## 📂 Project Structure